Let’s start by getting the project up and running.

 When the user sends a message, the app will render the message in a box aligned to the right of the screen, similar to other chat apps.
 The app will display any messages returned by the API to the left of the screen.

-We have purposely kept the code simple so you can focus on the LLM integration.
+The code is purposely simple so you can focus on the LLM integration.

 When a response is received, the message is stored in the state and appended to the chat interface.